-If you’re having a hard time use a drawing tablet, it might be because it doesn’t feel natural to look down at your pen while also looking up at a screen.
-The alternative would be to use a drawing tablet stand or invest in a drawing tablet that has a color-screen.
+If you’re having a hard time using a drawing tablet, it might be because it doesn’t feel natural to look down at your pen while also looking up at a screen.
+The alternative would be to use a drawing tablet stand or invest in a drawing tablet that has a color screen.

 The Bottom Line:

 Are drawing tablets worth it?
 I think so.
 Drawing tablets make it easier to draw better on computers and you can also use them as a mouse.